№1 Gaze at the Other, Gaze of the Other

 QY

 In terms of higher education, the communication is much better.
 China has been quite open to collaborations with the UK so that UK degrees are fully run in China, and Chinese students are encouraged to go abroad.
 The Ministry of Education is really encouraging.
 The Chinese government also set up initiatives to support staff exchange.
 Every year thousands of staff travel to see how teaching is done in the UK, be visiting scholars, or further their study.
-This relates to the economy.
-Even though there has been a slow-down lately it is getting better, and more people can afford to study in the UK.
-In big cities in China there are large fashion events that provide a platform for idea exchange.

 AM